 It's strange to see the AmazonBasics name on synthetic oil of all things, but Amazon is also known for vetting for quality before it puts its own name on a product.
 The AmazonBasics Synthetic Oil is produced by a reputable manufacturer, and is easily found online via Amazon.com (where else?) at highly competitive prices.
 Read Full Review

 AmazonBasics is known for their quality HDMI cables and various electronic accessories, so the brand itself has some real-world staying power.
 Of all of the random items that carry the AmazonBasics label, synthetic oil is probably one you'd least expect.
 This particular synthetic oil is produced and packaged by Warren Distribution (the same company that produces oil for Walmart's Super Tech private label, another favorite amongst consumers), and is branded with Amazon's private label and distributed directly by Amazon themselves.
 It carries extremely positive reviews across the board, and is available in the most popular grades.
 Best of all, there's no confusion about availability - just select the right grade for your car and order via Amazon Prime, possibly even with same day delivery.

-Pennzoil Platinum may not offer the absolute best performance, but for the money, it's hard to beat.
-This synthetic oil still performs very well and is much more affordable and easier to find than higher-end synthetics such as AMSOIL, making it the all-around best synthetic oil choice for most consumers.
+Pennzoil Platinum may not offer the absolute best performance on paper, but for the money, it's hard to beat.
+This synthetic oil still performs very well and is much more affordable and easier to find than higher-end synthetics such as AMSOIL, making it a well-rounded synthetic oil choice for most consumers.
 Read Full Review

 AMSOIL synthetic motor oil is quite expensive nearly double the price of Pennzoil Platinum but offers leading performance and holds up very well over long drains.
-The Signature Series (SSO), available in 0W30, is particularly known for lasting an extremely long time.
+The Signature Series (SSO) is particularly known for lasting an extremely long time.
 If money is no object, this is the best synthetic oil for performance.
 Read Full Review